Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 As a fitness instructor, I always tell my clients that spending some money in this way is as important as having decent running shoes.

-You’ll make it so much easier to create meal replacements, making protein shakes taste great that you’ll actually be looking forward to drinking.
+You’ll make it so much easier to create meal replacements, making protein shakes taste better that you’ll be looking forward to drinking.

 Not only do these protein shake products most often taste the worst, but they also often contain proteins that were extracted using chemicals.

-These types of protein shakes are inferior from a nutrition perspective, and I would generally recommend to avoid adding them to a fitness and diet regime.
+These types of protein shakes are inferior from a nutrition perspective, and I would generally recommend avoiding adding them to a fitness and diet regime.

 Why Do Some Protein Powders Taste Bad?

-First of all, if there are a lot of artificial sweeteners added in the protein shake, and the nutrition label has very difficult to pronounce chemicals on them, then 9 times out of 10 they will have that sickly sweet taste to them.
+First of all, if there are a lot of artificial sweeteners added to the protein shake, and the nutrition label has very difficult-to-pronounce chemicals on them, then 9 times out of 10 they will have that sickly sweet taste to them.

 - Dr. Peter Osborne